MrSunshyne/choupidou-case/docs/guide/README.md

 I'll do you one better: **Why** ?
 :::

+## What is cHouPidoU case ?

+It is a way of writing text but by :

+1. Replacing certain letters with symbols
+2. Using uppercase and lowercase on certain letters
+3. Ommiting certain letters while retaining the meaning of the word

 ## Origins

 For almost a decade now, we have been familiar with the choupidou slang,especially in the landscape of Mauritius.
 Some say it was a language given to us in heritage before the demise of mobile phones with physical keyboards.